JonathanAldrich/jonathanaldrich.github.io/_posts/2017-12-28-how-do-professors-spend-their-time-a-personal-perspective.md

 The two best things about my job are working with students and getting to work on the problems I find most interesting.
 To get to do that and still have a reasonably scoped job is pretty cool!

+*Edited slightly 12/29, mostly to reflect that although I am relatively happy with my workload, I'd probably work a bit less in an ideal world.
+So still some things to manage better!*